 Bright Spot: Mid-South twins start their own book club to help others

-MEMPHIS, Tenn. — Peighton and Bryson Johnson are two energetic nine year olds.
+MEMPHIS, Tenn. — Peighton and Bryson Cantrell are two energetic nine year olds.

-“There’s always an idea of doing something.
-They’ve been doing this since they were in kindergarten so everyday it ‘s a new idea,” said their mother Shera Johnson.
+"There's always an idea of doing something.
+They've been doing this since they were in kindergarten so everyday it 's a new idea," said their mother Shera Cantrell.

 The twins are avid readers and decided to share that love with other children.
-That’s how the Book It For Life book club was born.
+That's how the Bookit4life book club was born.

 "I don't want them to think of it as a punishment," said Peighton.
 "I want them to have fun with reading so I decided if we all come together and read maybe it would change some people's minds."